How to Get an Apartment For Rent With Competition in New York

 Be prepared to provide any additional record of earning or assets should the landlord require more information.

-It’s a good idea to save a few months of rent prior to your search so you can make a claim to your dream place.
-Many units require just one month deposit due at lease signing, but it’s also not uncommon to find units that require two months deposit or first and last month’s rent.
+It’s a good idea to save a few months of rent before your search so you can claim your dream place.

 Even if you are turned off by the idea of paying a broker’s fee, it could mean the difference between getting your dream apartment and losing it to another applicant who is willing to foot the bill.

-You should save at least two months of rent for the broker’s fee in order to be prepared to pay a 15% fee (the New York City standard broker’s fee).
+Many brokers only charge one month's worth of rent, but you should save at least two months of rent for the broker’s fee.
+You must be prepared to pay a 15% fee (the New York City standard broker’s fee).

 It's Rental Season!